sliminality/ply/README.md

 Click the browser extension icon to activate `chrome-remote-css`, and select an element on the page using the cursor.
 The element and its subtree should appear in Ply.

 Note that you'll need to keep the inspection target tab open, so that Ply can update and request CSS styles as you inspect.

+Please file an issue if you encounter any difficulties running the project.